+1. Reason:

-1. Reason: The proposal, by virtue of its scale, massing and position within the site would not be well related to the existing building.
-The garage would be visually dominant within the site and would result in an awkward intrusion into open countryside.
+The proposal, by virtue of its scale, massing and position within the site would not be well related to the existing building.
+The garage would fail to integrate with the existing building and in the context of the site and the size of the curtilage, would result in a cramped form of development.
+The building would be visually dominant within the site and would result in an awkward intrusion into open countryside.
 In this location, the proposal represents an inappropriate development that would result in a discordant feature within the rural area and due to the aforementioned reasons would be detrimental to the character of the local landscape.
-The proposal is therefore contrary to the National Planning Policy Framework and Policy H11 (Extensions to Existing Residential Dwellings) of the Carlisle District Local Plan 2001-2016.
+The proposal is therefore contrary to the National Planning Policy Framework, Policies CP5 (Design) and H11 (Extensions to Existing Residential Dwellings) of the Carlisle District Local Plan 2001-2016 and Carlisle City Council Supplementary Planning Document "Achieving Well Designed housing).